dgdosen/node_beginner_coffee_tdd/readme.md

 # Embracing the kata

-I really like how node opens up the possibilities to create single-page, real-time app that can share information between users.
+I really like how node opens up the possibilities to create single-page, real-time apps that can share information between users.

-I also like playing with rspec-like jasmine will working through samples with node, and did that with nodebeginner.org samples.
+I also like playing with rspec-like jasmine while working through samples with node and developing node apps via tdd.
+I did that with nodebeginner.org samples.

 The result is what you see here -